owlbarn/owlbarn.github.io/_sources/chapter/cgraph_intro.rst.txt

 What to Do with GPU?
 -------------------------------------------------

 Programming a GPU is very much like programming a computer cluster.
-The gains of parallel computing come with inevitable synchronisation and communication overhead.
+The gain of parallel computing comes with inevitable synchronisation and communication overhead.
 Therefore GPU computing only makes sense when the computation complexity is high enough to dwarf other overhead.

-When offloading the computation to a GPU, we should avoid transmitting data back and forth between the host and the device, so eager evaluation is not ideal in this context.
+When offloading the computation to a GPU, we should avoid transmitting data back and forth between the host and the device memory, so eager evaluation is not ideal in this context because the performance will be throttled by copying.
+This is the gap between CPU computing and a language with eager evaluation.
 Computation graph essentially fills the gap between Owl and GPU computing simply because the laziness can be simulated now.

-From development perspective, we only need to implement a new engine functor for GPU to evaluate graph, all others remain the same.
-I am currently working on the OpenCL engine.
-The amount of code for implementing OpenCL engine is very small (around 700 ~ 900 LOC).
-Comparing to the CPU engine, the OpenCL engine maintains the memory allocated on both host and device for each node, copying only happens whenever it is necessary and the allocated memory on the device is reused as much as possible.
+From implementation perspective, we only need to write a new engine functor for GPU devices to evaluate graph, all the others remain the same.
+I am currently working on the `OpenCL engine <https://github.com/owlbarn/owl/blob/master/src/opencl/compute/owl_computation_opencl_engine.ml>`_.
+The amount of code for implementing OpenCL engine is surprisingly small, only around 700 ~ 900 LOC.
+Comparing to the `CPU engine <https://github.com/owlbarn/owl/blob/master/src/base/compute/owl_computation_cpu_engine.ml>`_, the OpenCL engine maintains the memory allocated on both host and device for each node, copying only happens whenever it is necessary, the allocated memory on the device is reused as much as possible.

 JIT - From Dynamic to Static
 -------------------------------------------------

-Remember the tradeoff between dynamic and static graph I mentioned before, i.e. flexibility vs efficiency.
-Many need to make a decision between Google's TensorFlow and Facebook's Pytorch.
-Many programmers' common practice is -- "using Pytorch at home and using TensorFlow in the company".
-But can't we really get the best part of both worlds?
+Recall the tradeoff between dynamic and static graph I mentioned before, i.e. flexibility vs efficiency.
+Many programmers need to make a decision between Google's TensorFlow and Facebook's Pytorch.
+A common practice is -- "using Pytorch at home and using TensorFlow in the company", In other words, Pytorch is preferred for prototyping and TensorFlow is ideal for production use.
+Can we get the best part of both worlds?

-It turns out, for a specific type of application like DNN, we can!
+It turns out, for a specific type of applications like DNN, we can!
 Owl achieves this by converting a dynamic graph into static one in the runtime.
 The motivation is based on a very important observation -- in many cases, a computation graph is continuously re-evaluated after its construction.
-This is especially true for those iterative optimisation algorithms.
+This is especially true for those iterative optimisation algorithms, we only update some inputs of the graph in each iteration.

-If we know the structure of the graph remains the same in every iteration, rather than re-constructing it all the time, we can convert it into a static graph before evaluation.
+If we know that the graph structure remains the same in every iteration, rather than re-constructing it all the time, we can convert it into a static graph before the iterative evaluation.
 This is exactly what Owl does.
 By so doing, the programmer can enjoy the flexibility offered by the dynamic graph construction with operator overloading, but still achieve the best performance from static graph.

-Comparing to TensorFlow, the time overhead is shifted to the runtime.
-You may worry about the performance, is it going to slow down my DNN application?
-The fact is, even for large and complex graphs, this Just-in-Time compilation (JIT) and optimisation are often quite cheap.
+Comparing to TensorFlow, the time overhead (for graph conversion and optimisation) is shifted to the runtime in Owl.
+You may worry about the performance - "Is it going to slow down my fancy DNN application?"
+The fact is, even for large and complex graphs, this Just-in-Time compilation (JIT) and optimisation are often quite fast.
 In this `lazy_lstm.ml <https://github.com/owlbarn/owl/blob/master/examples/mnist_cnn.ml>`_ example, there are 15,105 nodes and 21,335 edges.
-Owl is able to compile the graph within 230ms and optimise within 210ms.
+Owl is able to compile the graph within 230ms then optimise it within 210ms.
 The optimised graph contains only 8,224 nodes, 14,444 edges and runs much faster.
+Remember that you only need to do it once before training.
 For smaller networks, it often just takes several milliseconds.

-Technically, this is straightforward to implement.
+Technically, JIT is very straightforward to implement in Owl's architecture.
 Given a deep neural network, Owl first runs both forward pass and backward pass.
-Because of the computation graph, the calculation becomes symbolic and we can obtain the complete computation graph to evaluation.
-The `Owl_neural_compiler <https://github.com/owlbarn/owl/blob/master/src/base/neural/owl_neural_compiler.ml>`_ takes a computation engine as inputs then compiles the DNN into the device-dependent static graph.
+Because of the computation graph, the calculation becomes symbolic and we can obtain the complete computation graph to calculate the loss and gradients of a neural network.
+We can then pass this static graph to the optimisation engine to optimise.
+The `Neural Compiler <https://github.com/owlbarn/owl/blob/master/src/base/neural/owl_neural_compiler.ml>`_ functor is parameterised by a computation engine then compiles a DNN definition and training configuration into a device-dependent static graph.

 What Is Next?
 -------------------------------------------------

-The `complete functor stack <https://github.com/owlbarn/owl/tree/master/src/base/compute>`_ of the computation graph is already implemented, and it has been used in Owl internally to speed up many operations.
+The `complete functor stack <https://github.com/owlbarn/owl/tree/master/src/base/compute>`_ of the computation graph has already been implemented, and it has been used internally in Owl to speed up many operations.
 However, to let other programmers take advantage of this power, I still need to do a lot of engineering work to wrap up a set of easy-to-use APIs.

+Even though it is very fast, the Neural Compiler still takes extra time to convert and optimise a graph.
+Both tasks can actually be moved into compilation phase using MetaOCaml, which will squeeze out some extra performance gain for us.

+Moreover, I leave it to the programmer to figure out whether the structure of a computation graph remains unchanged and can be converted into a static one.
+It is possible to let the compiler do the same job automatically by monitoring the graph construction process.

+This article only covers a very small part of Owl's architecture design.
+There is still a lot we need to learn before we can master this topic.